-Session 1 will be studied initially online for the first 8 weeks.
-Immediately after completion of the online session 1 block 1, students will attend the NSW Police Academy and complete the remainder of session 1 block 2 consisting of 6.5 weeks at the Academy and 1 week (48 hours) field placement.
+Session 1 will be studied online for the 16 weeks.
+Immediately after completion of the online session, students will attend the NSW Police Academy and complete their session 2 studies on campus for 16 weeks.

 Session 2 students will return to the NSW Police Academy, Goulburn and complete a further 16 weeks before attestation.
 (Admissions course code: KPOL mixed mode)

 Full Time Offerings (Mixed Mode - Admission Code KPOL)

 |Class 348 (202108)||Class 349 (202128)||Class 350 (202138)||Class 351 (202148)||Class 352 (202168)||Class 353 (202178)|

 |Session 1 Block 1 (online 8 weeks)||3/01/2021||28/02/2021||25/04/2021 * ANZAC DAY||20/06/2021||15/08/2021||10/10/2021|

 |CSU Intake / Session||(202138)||(202148)||(202168)||(202178)||(202211)||(202231)|

 |Session 2 Block 3 (On Campus)||25/04/2021* ANZAC DAY||20/06/2021||15/08/2021||10/10/2021||9/01/2022||6/03/2022|

 Please note: These dates are subject to change, please refer to your letter of offer for finalised dates.